jiahao303/jiahao303.github.io/_pages/personal-projects.md

         <figcaption>
         <a href="https://github.com/jiahao303/heredity">Heredity</a>
         </figcaption>
-        <p>An AI to assess the likelihood that a person will have a particular genetic trait.</p>
+        <p>An AI to assess the likelihood that a person will have a particular genetic trait using a Bayesian Network.</p>
     </figure>
     <!-- Project 9 -->
     <figure>